dotnet/csharpstandard/standard/classes.md

 > *end example*

 ### 15.7.4 Automatically implemented properties

-*Note*: This clause applies to both properties ([§15.7](classes.md#157-properties)) and indexers ([§15.9](classes.md#159-indexers)).
-The clause is written in terms of properties, when reading for indexers substitute indexer/indexers for property/properties and consult the list of differences between properties and indexers given in [§15.9.2](classes.md#1592-indexer-and-property-differences). *end note*

 An automatically implemented property (or auto-property for short), is a non-abstract, non-extern, non-ref-valued property with semicolon-only accessor bodies.
 Auto-properties shall have a get accessor and may optionally have a set accessor.